 This deserves some discussion.
 So, in this article we’ll discuss why this happened, what it means for private gatherings, and address some important questions and concerns around this important topic.

 The Cause For the New Curfew

 This new curfew is in response to the recent spike in COVID-19 cases in NYC.
-And it effectively rolls back the 12am indoor dining curfew and 11 pm outdoor dining curfew that New Yorkers were enjoying after entering Phase 4 of reopening.
+And it effectively rolls back both the 12am indoor dining curfew and 11 pm outdoor dining curfew that New Yorkers enjoyed after entering Phase 4 of reopening.

 Limits on Indoor Gatherings at Private Residences

-I’m really curious to see how this will be pulled off without undermining people’s rights.
+Surely, many of us are curious to see how these restrictions on private gathers will be pulled off without undermining people’s rights.
 You know, like that pesky Fourth Amendment of the Constitution guarding against “unreasonable” searches!
 This naturally raises a few questions and concerns about enforcement, rights, and inequity.

-Can you now be prosecuted for having a family gathering with over 10 people in your own private residence?
-What does that mean for Thanksgiving dinner or Christmas Eve with our families?
+Can you be prosecuted or arrested for having a family gathering with over 10 people in your private residence?
+What does that mean for Thanksgiving dinner or Christmas Eve?

-This is starting to tread on thin ice now.
-Taking away people’s right to be with close friends and family removes one of the few remaining social joys that we have left.
+These restrictions tread on thin ice.
+Taking away people’s rights to be with close friends and family removes one of the few social joys that we have remaining.

-With so many people already abandoning NYC, this could be another reason to re-evaluate staying.
+And with so many people already abandoning NYC, this is yet another reason to re-evaluate staying.

 Impacts of The Curfew on Upcoming Holidays and Virtual Events